andresanaya21/andresanaya21/external-secrets-operator/README.md

     --create-namespace \
    --set installCRDs=true

-# KEYID AND SECRETKEY are the credentials of the user.
+# KEYID AND SECRETKEY are the credentials of the aws user.
 This user must be rigt permissions
 # to list secrets/parameter store. "secretsmanager:ListSecrets" "secretsmanager:GetSecretValue"
 # https://blog.container-solutions.com/tutorial-how-to-set-external-secrets-with-aws